josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 We scanned and then used wireshark to investigate its networking.
 Open ports included port 80, 443, and 5002.
-5002 was a bit weird and it seems like an error broadcast, doesn't accept any connectinons.
+5002 was a bit weird and it seems like an error broadcast, doesn't accept any connections.
 443 closes the connection immediately.
 80 allows connecting to something but shuts down quickly if we try to send too much data.